 Cranberry Pecan Brie en Croute with creamy brie, dried apricots, and candied pecans baked in a golden flaky puff pastry for an impressive appetizer your guests would be lining up.
-Perfect for the holiday parties!
+Perfect for holiday parties!

 Around this time, I would already be knee-deep in planning our patients’ Thanksgiving luncheon and Christmas dinner.
-This was a part of my job I enjoyed the most; it was always super fun figuring out a party menu that will wow a large crowd.
+I enjoyed this part of my job the most; it was always super fun figuring out a party menu that would wow a large crowd.

-Although I had a great line up of sweet and savory treats such for these holiday parties, our yearly tradition of Brie en Croute was what always drew the most oohs and aahs.
-There’s just something about this golden beauty surrounded by assorted crackers and fresh fruits that rings in the festive mood of the season.
+Although I had a great lineup of sweet and savory treats for these holiday parties, our yearly Brie en Croute tradition always drew the most oohs and aahs.
+There’s just something about this golden beauty surrounded by assorted crackers and fresh fruits that ring in the season’s festive mood.

 The best part is, Brie en Croute is a versatile dish you can easily switch up with various flavors.
-I opted for a “dessert” version this time around, using apricot jam, dried cranberries, dried apricots, and candied pecans, but possible add-ins are practically endless!
+I opted for a “dessert” version this time, using apricot jam, dried cranberries, dried apricots, and candied pecans, but possible add-ins are practically endless!
 Check out my suggestions below.

-- Swap the apricot preserves with your choice of jams, chutneys, honey or even brown sugar.
+- Swap the apricot preserves with your choice of jams or chutneys.
 Fig jam is one of my favorites!
-I’ve also tried Jalapeno jelly and the combination of sweet, spicy, creamy and crunchy is out of this world!
+I’ve also tried Jalapeno jelly, and the combination of sweet, spicy, creamy, and crunchy is out of this world!

 - Again, play around with different types of fruits and nuts.
 Dried cherries, pineapples, apples, candied ginger, almond slivers, and/or glazed or roasted walnuts would work beautifully.
 Soak the dried fruits in red wine, if you like, for another layer of yum.